whale213/solace/README.md

         2. The specified header to change
         3. The new value to set for that header
         4. The condition to set the new value

+**NOTE - the arguement is optional as there are many ways to perform an update query.
+Hence, feel free to use what you prefer.**

+- opt_update_tuple: an optional tuple arguement which can be used as another way to update the table item along with the update_query

 #### Return / Output
 - success / error message in console